vinoles/setup-laravel-app/.github/ISSUE_TEMPLATE/template-app-base.md

 ---
-name: Template Weetals Base
+name: Template App Base
-about: " Template Weetals Base for new issues and features"
+about: " Template App Base for new issues and features"
 title: ''
 labels: ''
 assignees: ''